 Serving Clients across Chatham, Chester, Mendham, Morristown, and Morris County

 Marital agreements can play a vital role in the growth, and success, of any relationship.
-When you and your spouse or partner are able to openly discuss your needs and concerns, both as a couple and as individuals, you are creating the buildings blocks for a relationship that understands the importance of preparing for, and protecting, your future.
+When you and your spouse or partner can openly discuss your needs and concerns, both as a couple and as individuals, you are creating the building blocks for a relationship that understands the importance of preparing for and protecting your future.

 One of the most common types of marital agreements is that of a prenuptial agreement.
-Prenuptial agreements are made prior to a couple’s marriage, and like all marital agreements, can contain terms for protecting private and joint assets, child custody issues, and alimony.
+Prenuptial agreements are made before a couple’s marriage, and like all marital agreements, can contain terms for protecting private and joint assets, retirement plans, and alimony.

-To learn more about the specifics of prenuptial agreements, their benefits, and how our Chester prenuptial agreement attorneys have help you, be sure to view our prenuptial agreements page.
+To learn more about the specifics of prenuptial agreements, their benefits, and how our prenuptial agreement attorneys can help you, be sure to view our prenuptial agreements page.

-As the name suggest, mid marital agreements are created after you and your spouse have already married.
-Like prenuptial agreements, mid marital agreements can contain terms outlining potential issues such as ownership of assets, businesses or properties, child custody, or alimony.
-Mid marriage agreements can also simply be an update of an already existing prenuptial agreement; as certain aspects of your marriage or financial situation change, a previously drafted prenuptial agreement may need to be updated to reflect these changing circumstances.
+As the name suggests, mid marital agreements are created after you and your spouse have already married.
+Like prenuptial agreements, mid marital agreements can contain terms outlining potential issues such as ownership of assets, businesses or properties, or alimony.
+Mid-marriage agreements can also simply be an update of an already existing prenuptial agreement; as certain aspects of your marriage or financial situation change, a previously drafted prenuptial agreement may need to be updated to reflect these changing circumstances.

-Mid marriage agreements can be important for solidifying the stability of your marriage, but it is important to remember that in order for them to be legally binding, each party must retain their own legal counsel, or sign a document waiving their right to counsel.
-While a party may waive their right to counsel, it is still highly recommended that you employ the services of an experienced Mendham marital agreement attorney in order to ensure not only that your agreement is legally binding, but that it is an accurate and fair reflection of your specific needs and concerns.
+Mid-marriage agreements can be important for solidifying the stability of your marriage, but it is important to remember that for them to be legally binding, each party must retain their own legal counsel, or sign a document waiving their right to counsel.
+While a party may waive their right to counsel, it is still highly recommended that you employ the services of an experienced Mendham marital agreement attorney to ensure not only that your agreement is legally binding, but that it is an accurate and fair reflection of your specific needs and concerns.

 Some of the important terms and rights a cohabitation agreement can grant and cover include: